 Section 3729(a)(1)(G) applies to what are commonly called “reverse false claims.”
 Rather than using fraud to obtain government money, a person in this type of False Claims case uses fraud to avoid paying money that he or she owes to the government.
-Speak with a qualified DC whistleblower lawyer to learn more about how reverse False Claims Act cases may proceed.
+Speak with a qualified lawyer to learn more about how reverse False Claims Act cases may proceed.

 Reverse False Claims: Section 3729(a)(1)(G)

 Specifically, a person violates section 3729(a)(1)(G) when he or she “knowingly makes, uses, or causes to be made or used, a false record or statement material to an obligation to pay or transmit money or property to the Government, or knowingly conceals or knowingly and improperly avoids or decreases an obligation to pay or transmit money or property to the Government.”
 The key to a violation of this subsection of the False Claims Act is to determine what the obligation was to the government.

 What is an Obligation?

 The False Claims Act defines “obligation” as “an established duty, whether or not fixed, arising from an express or implied contractual, grantor-grantee, or licensor-licensee relationship, from a fee-based or similar relationship, from statute or regulation, or from the retention of any overpayment.”

 Put more simply, an “obligation” is a duty to pay money or property to the government.
 This includes duties that are “fixed,” which a person owes no matter what, as well as “contingent” duties, which may or may not arise depending on certain circumstances.
 So, when, a person makes a false statement to avoid incurring an obligation in the first place (such as by lying in order to avoid paying a fine), courts have held this to be a violation.

 Knowingly Making, Using, or Causing a False Record or Statement Material to an Obligation